kodokalabs/tetsuo.26/README.md

 # 🤖 Autonomous Agent

-An OpenClaw-inspired autonomous AI agent built from scratch in TypeScript.
+An autonomous AI agent built from scratch in TypeScript.
 Local-first, multi-channel, tool-using, self-extending, security-hardened — with a web admin dashboard for runtime control.

 ## Quick Start